Tom Hayes (British politician): Personal life

 Hayes grew up in Salford.
 He attended All Hallows R.C.
-High School and Pendleton College before studying Politics and Modern History at the University of Manchester.
-He graduated with an M.Phil in International Studies at the University of Cambridge before becoming a Fox International Fellow in International and Area Studies at Yale University.
+High School and Pendleton College before studying politics and modern history at the University of Manchester.
+He graduated with an M.Phil in international studies at the University of Cambridge before becoming a Fox International Fellow in international and area studies at Yale University.

-He was Chief Executive of Oxford Living Wage employer mental health, domestic abuse, and homelessness charity Elmore Community Services.
+He was chief executive of mental health, domestic abuse, and homelessness charity Elmore Community Services.
 At the charity, he helped develop mental health services for older adults during the pandemic, and third-sector mental health support for NHS personality disorder services.